TileDB-Inc/TileDB-MariaDB-Embedded-Example/README.md

 cmake -DCMAKE_PREFIX_PATH=/mytile-install-dir ..
 ```

 The project should build and link successfully.
+To see a full example, look at the `Dockerfile` and accompanying `Example.cxx` program in the `docker` directory of this repository and the next section.

 ## Docker
 In the docker directory you will find a Dockerfile and directory containing an example program (C++).
-The Dockerfile follows the steps in the next section to build a docker image which runs the example program.
+The Dockerfile follows the steps in the above section to build a docker image which runs the example program.
 The example program loads MyTile Embedded (An Embedded MariaDB instance with the TileDB Storage Engine), creates a table, inserts some data into it, and selects some data from it.

 To build and run the provided Dockerfile, first clone this repository:
 `git clone https://github.com/TileDB-Inc/TileDB-MariaDB-Embedded-Example`